Deltares/GEOLib/docs/community/tutorial_dsheetpiling.rst

             height=303.0,
         )

-These properties should then be passed into the initialisation of class :class:`~geolib.models.dsheetpiling.dsheetpiling_model.DSheetPilingModel`.
+These properties should then be passed into the initialization of class :class:`~geolib.models.dsheetpiling.dsheetpiling_model.DSheetPilingModel`.
 For example

 .. code-block:: python